-Planned Unit Development design is superior to standard development in the underlying zone and, therefore, justifies the exceptions to the requirements because the project complies with the Rowhouse Guidelines, which facilitates rowhouse projects with shared common open space and access and is designed with an attractive architectural style which includes appropriate articulation and architectural treatments, such as porches, balconies, window shutters, and varied exterior materials, such as wood-type horizontal siding and stucco.

-- 2. The proposed development occurs within City limits on a project site of no more than five acres and substantially surrounded by urban uses.
+- 1. The project is consistent with the applicable General Plan designation and all applicable General Plan policies as well as with applicable zoning designation and regulations.
+The proposed project is in substantial compliance with the intent of requirements of the applicable zoning district, and implementation of the proposed harmonious and integrated Planned Unit Development design is superior to standard development in the underlying zone and, therefore, justifies the exceptions to the requirements because the project complies with the Rowhouse Guidelines, which facilitates rowhouse projects with shared common open space and access and is designed with an attractive architectural style, which includes appropriate articulation and architectural treatments, such as porches, balconies, window shutters, and varied exterior materials, such as wood-type horizontal siding and stucco. - 2.
+The proposed development occurs within City limits on a project site of no more than five acres and substantially surrounded by urban uses.
 The gross project site is approximately 0.51 acre in size and is located on the west side of Easy Street, between the State Route 85 on-ramp and Gladys Court, within the central portion of the City of Mountain View.
 The site is located within an urbanized, developed, residential area of the City and is surrounded by existing residential uses.
 Therefore, the proposed project would meet this criterion. - 3.
 The project site has no value as habitat for endangered, rare, or threatened species.
 The project site is developed with existing residential use and is located within a developed, urban area of the City.
-Other than the Heritage trees on the site, the site does not contain biological resources.
-The project will be required to comply with the City's standard tree replacement requirements outlined in the City Code and the City's standard conditions of approval.
+The site does not contain habitat for endangered, rare, or threatened species.